FontysVenlo/PRJ4-iOS-Doc/README.md

 1. Being able to explain the basic Loopback components.
 1. Being able to build a CRUD app witj Loopback.

+## Push Notification - Backend
+A node.js module for interfacing with the Apple Push Notification Service is *apn*.
+Tutorials and documentation can be found on the website.

+1. Walk through the documentation given by the [*apn* framework](https://www.npmjs.com/package/apn).

+**Deliverables:**
+1. Being able to explain how push notifications are implemented/used with the *apn* framework.

+## Authentication - Backend

+1. Do the authentication tutorial [Loopback Authentication](https://connect.fontys.nl/instituten/fhtenl_studies/studies/INF/APPS/StudyMaterial/Loopback_Authentication.pdf)

+Since the setup of the authentication example there have been dependency changes, such that there are some update signatures, parameters and return values for methods related to authentication.
+This can be helped with the [package.json used with the example](/loopback/authentication_package.json).

+**Deliverables:**
+1. Being able to explain how authentication works and is implemented.

 # Deploying to IBM Cloud

 Clone the example and work on that (*lb4 example todo*):